muditpathak8/playground/README.md

     variable.
 We will see an example of this shortly.
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
-- Refresh the `playground-prod` Environment at https://app.kosli.com
+- Refresh your `playground-prod` Environment at https://app.kosli.com
 - You will see a new Snapshot
 - This time the Artifact will have Provenance.
 You can see the Flow and Trail, and also the git commit short-sha, and git commit message.